Holy Name of Jesus Cathedral (Raleigh, North Carolina): Endo narthex and narthex

-The Endo-Narthex, located between the Narthex and the Nave, is the site of the confessionals.
-The design for the four stained-oak confessionals was inspired by a traditional precedent seen in Italy by Bishop Michael Burbidge, updated to accommodate modern norms.
+The endo-narthex, located between the narthex and the nave, houses the four stained-oak confessionals.
+Their design was inspired by confessionals Burbidge saw on a trip to Italy.

-Narthex

-The design theme for the narthex was inspired by the courtyards of antiquity, featuring the classical orders of Doric and Ionic, and a barrel vault.
-In this transition space from indoors to outdoors, the narthex, similar to an open atrium, is expanded to allow the congregants to gather and greet one another prior to Mass, a preference voiced by parishioners.
+The narthex has both Doric and Ionic columns and a barrel vault.
+This space allow the congregants to gather and greet one another prior to mass.
 The architect commented that "the design will be similar to other Cathedrals, in that we are building on a 2000-year heritage of sacred architecture.
 At the same time, the Cathedral is intended to be a reflection of the values of the faithful of North Carolina, and so it is bound to be unique in that way."